CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-all-text-block.md

 ***

-### Find all occurrences that starts with a wildcard and ends with a regex Text To Find in Text
+### Find all occurrences that start with a wildcard and end with a regex Text To Find in Text

-This example will find all occurrences of text that start with the wildcard regex `".*?"` and end with `"o"` from `"The quick brown fox jumps over the lazy dog."`.
+This example will find all occurrences of text that start with a wildcard regex `".*?"` and end with `"o"` from `"The quick brown fox jumps over the lazy dog."`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.